MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTenantNetworkSite.md

 ```powershell
 PS C:\> Get-CsTenantNetworkSite -Filter "Los Angeles"
 ```
-The command shown in Example 3 returns the network that matches the specified filter.
+The command shown in Example 3 returns the network site that matches the specified filter.

 ## PARAMETERS